asen/smg/docs/admin/index.md

 variables, together with their default values (all of these are optional):

+- **$dash-default-cols**: _6_ - How many "columns" of graphs to display on the dashboard by default.
+SMG will insert a new line between graphs at that "column".

+- **$dash-default-rows**: _10_  - How many "rows" of graphs to display on the dashboard by default.
+This together with the number of "columns" determines the "page size" - how many graphs will be displayed on each graphs page.

 - **$rrd\_dir**: _"smgrrd"_ - directory where to store your rrd files.
 You probably want to change this on any production installation (for more demanding setups, may want to put that dir on an SSD drive).